canonical/lxd/doc/storage.md

    "zfs.use\_refquota" to "true" for the given dataset or set "volume.zfs.use\_refquota" to true on the storage pool.
 The former option will make LXD use refquota only for the given storage volume the latter will make LXD use refquota for all storage volumes in the storage pool.
+Also you can set "zfs.reserve\_space" on the volume or "volume.zfs.reserve\_space" on the storage pool to use ZFS "reservation"/"refreservation" along with "quota"/"refquota".
  - I/O quotas (IOps/MBs) are unlikely to affect ZFS filesystems very much.
 That's because of ZFS being a port of a Solaris module (using SPL) and not a native Linux filesystem using the Linux VFS API which is where